MPUSP/ignatov_et_al_2025/analysis/01_analysis_of_OOPS_and_RBS-ID/README.md

-# Analysis of OOPS and RBS-ID
+# Analysis of OOPS and RBS-ID data
-Description and analysis of source data to reproduce the main results for the analysis of OOPS and RBS-ID data.
+Description and analysis of source data to reproduce the main results for the analysis of OOPS and RBS-ID datasets.

 ## 1. Input files